 ROBBY BLACK - A native of Corpus Christi, TX, Robby established himself as an accomplished choral singer at the high school level.
 At 16, he fell in love with barbershop quartet music and has been performing in quartets and choruses across the USA ever since.
 After moving to Houston in 2014, he helped found Space City Sound — an internationally competitive barbershop chorus — where he served in musical leadership for seven years.
 Robby’s love of musical theater grew from his barbershop training.
-In 2023, he appeared as Paul in Playhouse 1960's production of Company.
-Robby is one fourth of the Houston-based barbershop quartet, Panda Ring.
-He also sings with Cantare -- a Houston-based chamber choir.
+In addition to his performing with HMTC, Robbgy recently appeared as Paul in Playhouse 1960's production of Company.
+Robby sings bass in the Houston-based barbershop quartet, Panda Ring and also sings with Cantare -- a Houston-based chamber choir.

 ERIN CLARK - Erin is so excited and grateful to be a part of Houston Musical Theater Company, being a recent transplant to Houston.
 Erin graduated Magna Cum Laude with a B.F.A in Musical Theater from Cal State University, Fullerton.
 She has performed at regional theaters throughout California and spent a year and a half traveling the world as the lead production singer for Holland America Cruise Line.
 Some favorite venues include the Hollywood Bowl, the Honda Center, and the Queen Mary.
 Erin was recently seen as Miss Hannigan in Annie at Playhouse 1960.
 She also directs and choreographs for children's theater productions.